dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 <blueprint>

-Implements a flexible ``tempest run`` command to be used as the primary entry point for running Tempest tests.
+Implements a domain-specific ``tempest run`` command to be used as the primary entry point for running Tempest tests.

-Problem description
+Problem Description
 ===================

 We want to provide a flexible runner that allows for granular control over